 First Grade Lesson, (Persian Alphabet)

-کته Kateh is the easiest and quickest way of preparing rice.
-In fact, this was the first recipe I learned to cook as a child.
-My mother taught all of us to make kateh as a child.
-The simple no-fuss recipe involves adding about two parts of water to one part cleaned and rinsed rice in a pot, adding salt and oil and letting it simmer on low heat.
-I have posted many rice/polow recipes and almost all of them except one
+کته Kateh is the easiest and quickest way to prepare rice, and it also happens to be the first recipe I learned to cook as a child.
+My mother taught each of us how to make kateh when we were young.
+This simple, no-fuss method involves combining about two parts of water to one part cleaned and rinsed rice in a pot, adding a bit of salt and oil, and letting it gently simmer over low heat.

 Kateh - Persian Style Plain and Simple Rice